PopovEvgeniy/swfknife/readme.txt

 Description and usage

-This program lets you extract an Adobe Flash movie from a stand-alone movie.
+This program lets you extract an Adobe Flash movie from a standalone movie.
-A stand-alone movie is an executable file.
-It combines the built-in player and Flash movie in one file.
+A standalone movie is an executable file.
+It combines the built-in player and a Flash movie in one file.
 This program takes the target file name as a command-line argument.

 Exit codes

-0 - Operation successfully completed.
+0 - Operation was successfully completed.
-1 - Can't open input file.
+1 - Can't open the input file.
-2 - Can't create output file.
+2 - Can't create the output file.
-3 - Can't jump to target offset.
+3 - Can't jump to the target offset.
 4 - Can't allocate memory.
-5 - Executable file of Flash Player Projector is corrupted.
+5 - The executable file of Flash Player Projector was corrupted.
-6 - Flash movie is corrupted.
+6 - The Flash movie was corrupted.

 License